Qatar–United Arab Emirates relations: 2017–2021 Qatar diplomatic crisis

 On 5 June 2017, the UAE, along with Saudi Arabia, Egypt and Bahrain, severed ties with Qatar, accusing it of supporting terrorism.
 This was precipitated by messages broadcast by the Qatar News Agency in May 2017 which criticized Saudi Arabia and cast Iran and the Muslim Brotherhood in a positive light.
 Qatar denied that it was responsible for the messages, claiming that its news agency was hacked.
-The four aforementioned countries censored all Qatari news outlets as part of severing diplomatic ties.
+The four aforementioned countries censored all Qatari, and Qatari-affiliated news outlets as part of severing diplomatic ties.

 In addition to severing ties on 5 June, the UAE also expelled all Qatari nationals living in the Emirates and prohibited its citizens from travelling to Qatar.
 Furthermore, the UAE closed off its airspace and territorial waters to Qatari vessels.

 According to Islam Hassan, a research analyst in Georgetown University in Qatar, "there has been always competition between al-Nahyans of Abu Dhabi and al-Thanis of Qatar.
 This competition goes back to the 1800s.
 The Arab uprisings ushered a new chapter in the Qatari–Emirati competition.
 The competition led to the Emiratis playing a major role in the withdrawal of ambassadors from Qatar in 2014.
 At the beginning of the current diplomatic crisis, particularly after the hacking saga, UAE was trying to maintain the problem.
 Yet, Al Jazeera's publishing of Yousuf al-Otaiba's leaked emails got the UAE on board with Saudi Arabia."

 In two separate incidents, on 21 December 2017 and 3 January 2018, the UAE was accused by Qatar's government of infringing on its airspace with fighter jets.
 As a result, two complaints were filed to the UN by Qatar's representative Alya bint Ahmed Al Thani.
 For their part, the UAE rebuked the allegations, claiming that it had never impeached on Qatar's airspace with warplanes.